Why an Intranet?

 4. Consolidated work processes

-It is rare to find the same work processes in every single office across a global organisation.
+It is rare to find the same work processes in every single office across a global organization.
 Whilst there may be a structure to them, cultural differences and other factors can change the way that individuals work compared to their peers.
-It’s because of these differences that it can become confusing when individuals across the organisation collaborate on projects.
-An organisation’s intranet will provide the tools for a singular process meaning that there is no confusion about what resources to use and when.
-Activities can be centralised into the organisation’s digital workspace, reducing overheads and confusion whilst adding value to the process.
+It’s because of these differences that it can become confusing when individuals across the organization collaborate on projects.
+An organization's intranet will provide the tools for a singular process meaning that there is no confusion about what resources to use and when.
+Activities can be centralized into the organization's digital workspace, reducing overheads and confusion whilst adding value to the process.

-This is a summarised view of some of the benefits that an intranet provides an organisation and an explanation to exactly why companies should indeed bother with one.
+This is a summarized view of some of the benefits that an intranet provides an organization and an explanation to exactly why companies should indeed bother with one.
 If you’d like to learn more about the benefits of an intranet you can learn more by contacting us and speaking to one of our experts.

 We also have a number of whitepaper’s available that may be able to help with any queries:

-Furthermore, if you are already aware of the benefits that an intranet can provide but think that your organisation isn’t using it to its full capabilities or it isn’t meeting the standards required, we introduce Atlas – The Intelligent Workspace.
+Furthermore, if you are already aware of the benefits that an intranet can provide but think that your organization isn’t using it to its full capabilities or it isn’t meeting the standards required, we introduce Atlas Digital Workplace.
 Atlas is an innovative and intelligent digital workspace that helps a company to facilitate its path to adopting a mature communication and collaboration infrastructure.
-It includes a number of functions that helps it to bridge an organisation’s digital world whilst delivering fast and successful value.
+It includes a number of functions that helps it to bridge an organization's digital world whilst delivering fast and successful value.